[first published November 22, 2012]

 Thanksgiving Day is an embarrassing holiday for the atheists.
-Whom shall one thank?
+Whom should one thank?

 The Pilgrim parable was soon debunked by Indian activists who reminded the well-meaning storytellers that the only gifts white men gave Indians were smallpox blankets.
 "Who wants to celebrate that, white man?"

-Instead of returning to the first Congress or Washington or Lincoln to get the holy day back on track as a civic duty to God, our adaptable consumer culture had a new answer.
+Instead of returning to the first Congress or Washington or Lincoln to get the holy day back on track as a civic duty of a repentant nation to a Sovereign God, our adaptable consumer culture had a new answer.
 Let the appetites be sacralized!
 There was a surge to elevate not "Whom We Thank" but "What We Eat."
 Turkey Day was proclaimed!

 No more messy cross-cultural narratives.
 Instead of asking that our sins be forgiven and as a nation we bow to God, a turkey was pardoned and the whole affair was consummated in a next-day orgy of shopping called Black Friday.
 That spin-off Feast Day is demanding a vigil service of its own, which may drive the whole embarrassment of public thanksgiving to God back in the memory hole where school prayer now abides.